tudelft3d/website/projects/geobim-benchmark/savigliano.md

 ## Short description

-It is the IFC model of a residential building under construction in Rotterdam, the Netherlands.
+It is the IFC model of a residential building in Savigliano, Italy.

 It was modelled by Lorenzo Polia during a research in Politecnico di Torino, Department of Architecture and Design.